yiisoft/docs/guide/en/structure/service.md

 # Service components

-Application may get complicated so it makes sense to extract focused parts of business logic or infrastructure into service components.
+Application may get complicated, so it makes sense to extract focused parts of business logic or infrastructure into service components.
 They are typically injected into other components or action handler.
 It is usually done via autowiring: